slshen/pdl/README.md

       SAY += "!"
     }

-Property definitions are declarative.
-Property values are not evaluated and assigned in order.
-Instead, properties are evaluated as-needed recursively.
+Property definitions are declarative - they express rules for the values.
 Rule order is important, later rules take precedence over earlier rules.

+Property values are calculated once all rules have been read.

 ## Property Definitions